Acre, Israel: Sports

 The city's football team, Hapoel Acre F.C., is a member of the Israeli Premier League, the top tier of Israeli football.
 They play in the Acre Municipal Stadium which was opened in September 2011.
 At the end of the 2008–2009 season, the club finished in the top five, and was promoted to the top tier for a second time, after an absence of 31 years.

 In the past the city was also home to Maccabi Acre.
 However, the club was relocated to nearby Kiryat Ata and was renamed Maccabi Ironi Kiryat Ata.

 Other current active clubs are Ahi Acre and the newly formed Maccabi Ironi Acre, both playing in Liga Bet.
-Both club also host their matches in the Acre Municipal Stadium.
+Both clubs also host their matches in the Acre Municipal Stadium.

 Landmarks

 Acre's Old City has been designated by UNESCO as a World Heritage Site.
-Since the 1990s, large-scale archaeological excavations have been undertaken and efforts are being made to preserve ancient sites.
+Since the 1990s, large-scale archaeological excavations have been undertaken, overseen by the Old Acre Development Company Ltd., established in 1967, and efforts are being made to preserve ancient sites, coordinated under the Israel Ministry of Tourism.
+The company collaborates with municipal authorities, acting as a government agency to supervise public and private construction in the Old City and advise on development matters.
 In 2009, renovations were planned for Khan al-Umdan, the "Inn of the Columns," the largest of several Ottoman inns still standing in Acre.
 It was built near the port at the end of the 18th century by Jazzar Pasha.
 Merchants who arrived at the port would unload their wares on the first floor and sleep in lodgings on the second floor.
 In 1906, a clock tower was added over the main entrance marking the 25th anniversary of the reign of the Turkish sultan, Abdul Hamid II.